-• Theoretisches Seminar 5 cp: presentation, comment, participation, 3500-4500
+• Theoretisches Seminar 5 cp: presentation, comment, participation, 3500-4500 word seminar paper.

 ENROLMENT/REGISTRATION:

 The registration proceeds in two steps.

 - 1. Course Registration on CampusOnline.
 You will then be automatically placed on the "waiting list" for the course. - 2.
 Topic selection by contact with the lecturers (Napel and Roy).
 Topics will be allocated on a first-come-first-served basis.